hellosungmin/DiscreteEventSimulator/README.md

 #Discrete Event Simulator
-Discrete event systems such as a manufacturing system can be modeled with an event graph.
+Discrete event systems (e.g. manufacturing system) can be modeled with an event graph.

 Key event graph models are implemented through this project.